Piano Concerto (Beach)

-The Piano Concerto in C-sharp minor, Op.
+The Piano Concerto in C♯ minor, Op.
 45, is a composition for solo piano and orchestra in four movements by the American composer Amy Beach.
 The work was composed between September 1898 and September 1899.
 It was first performed in Boston on April 7, 1900, with the composer as the soloist and the Boston Symphony Orchestra performing under the conductor Wilhelm Gericke.
 The composition is dedicated to the musician Teresa Carreño and was the first piano concerto by an American female composer.

 Composition

 Structure and origins

 The concerto has a duration of roughly 37 minutes and is composed in four movements:

 The first movement "Allegro moderato" is composed in sonata form and is the longest of the four movements.
 The second theme of this movement is based on Beach's song "Jeune fille et jeune fleur", Op.
 1, No. 3.
 The "Scherzo" is based on Beach's song "Empress of Night", Op.
 2, No. 3, originally set to a poem by her husband Henry Beach and dedicated to her mother Clara Cheney, née Marcy.
 Likewise, the somber third movement "Largo" is based on Beach's song "Twilight", Op.
 2, No. 1, and is dedicated to her husband, whose poetry again served as the original text.
 The fourth movement "Allegro con scioltezza" recalls the theme from the third movement while ushering in an exuberant finale.